llagerlof/autoleap/README.md

 ## How it works

-When you access any directory using the `cd` command, the full path is stored into the `~/.autoleap.history` file.
+The script declares a `cd` function that wraps the built-in `cd` command.
+Every time you change directories, the full path is stored into the `~/.autoleap.history` file.

-When you type any string after the `cd` command, the script will try to change to the directory you've specified.
-If the directory does not exist, the script will search the history file for that string and change to the path if it is found in the history file.
+The built-in `cd` is **always tried first**, so all standard behavior is fully preserved — including `CDPATH`, `cd -`, `cd old new` substitution, and options like `-P`/`-L`.
+Autoleap only kicks in as a fallback when the built-in `cd` cannot resolve the path on its own.

-If there are multiple matches for your search pattern, Autoleap will use `fzf` (if available) to display an interactive selection menu that allows you to choose which directory to navigate to.
+When the fallback activates, Autoleap searches the history file for your input and changes to the best matching path.
+If there are multiple matches, Autoleap will use `fzf` (if available) to display an interactive selection menu.
 In this list, exact final-directory-name matches are prioritized over broader substring-only matches, and the displayed order preserves this ranking.

-All of this is possible because the script declares a `cd` function that wraps the built-in `cd` command.
+Paths that no longer exist on disk are automatically removed from the history file when encountered.

 ## Installation